How to Lend Money Online (and Make a Profit)

 How Does Online Lending Benefit Borrowers and Investors?

 Traditional loans are challenging to acquire because there are a number of obstacles that borrowers must overcome before even being considered.
 Notably, borrowers must have impeccable credit, a stable and well-paying job, and collateral to offer up if they default on loan payments.
 During economic downturns, banks are less likely to offer loans that pose a risk to their companies, restricting access to many in need.
-It is easier for borrowers to obtain financing through strangers online than big banking companies.
+It is easier for borrowers to obtain financing from strangers online than from big banking companies.
 There are less strict requirements and more loan options available to borrowers when they seek out financing through their peers.

 Borrowers can obtain loans quickly through online lending.
 After providing straightforward personal and financial information, borrowers will be able to discover available loans and receive lending offers.
 It can take a day or less for many borrowers to find loans with variable fees and requirements, requesting those most desirable to them.
 Alternatively, it can take days or weeks to get approved for a loan from a big bank.

 It may also be cheaper for borrowers to take out.
 Banks and other financial establishments must pay for workers, power, rent, and more.
 Because it is costly for these businesses to stay open and continue profiting, they must charge borrowers debilitatingly high fees and interest rates.
 Therefore, when borrowers can secure loans through big financial companies, they must pay unrealistic costs.
 Online peer lenders charge much smaller rates to borrowers because they have the financial flexibility to do so.